 - Entries will be judged by a panel composed of volunteers from FODL and current faculty and staff.

 - Winning papers will be those that demonstrate extensive scholarly and creative use of resources appropriate to the paper submitted.
 Explain how your paper demonstrates rigorous, innovative, and/or unique approaches to engaging with library collections, resources, and staff.
+To see how the paper will be assessed please download the FODL Assessment Rubric.

 Library resources statement: